 If (name specific situation in your event i.e. the level or touch, being at a blindfolded event, nudity, sex-positive spaces) causes you to not follow our boundary guidelines or to not act within consent then we ask that you to not attend our event.

 Steps you can take to strengthen your ability to follow event guidelines and to stay within consent practices.

 - Educate yourself on consent culture and practices before attending the event

 - Read through the event guidelines several times and ask organizers questions if you are confused about any aspect of the guidelines.

-- Learn to recognize states of intoxication, regressed therapeutic states and/or trauma responses, and act with responsible care for the other when you see someone in such a state.
+- Learn to recognize states of intoxication, regressed therapeutic states, and/or trauma responses, and act with responsible care for a person in such a state.

 - Wear clothes to the event that will help you stay grounded in consent practices.
-This might be a favourite, bright soft fleece shirt that helps you feel grounded in care for the community.
+This might be your favorite, bright and soft fleece onesie pajamas that help you feel grounded in care for your community.

 - Bring something like a smooth rock that you can hold in your hand that stands as a reminder of community guidelines and consent practices.

-If you think you are up to the task of following (insert name of relational-movement event) guidelines but at some point in the event you find yourself in a situation where you feel that you might be at risk of breaking the community agreements or doing something not within consent, we recommend that you work to protect the boundary of others through the following actions:
+If you think you are up to the task of following our guidelines but at some point in the event you find yourself in a situation where you feel that you might be at risk of breaking the community agreements or doing something not within consent, we recommend that you work to protect the boundary of others through the following actions: